 The Diploma in Psychodynamic Counselling is a three-year part-time training which combines theoretical seminars, group work, personal development, and counselling experience.
-All trainees are provided with a counselling placement and supervision within GCS's adult counselling service.

 The Diploma enables trainees to learn about the theory and practice of counselling within a professional counselling service and to benefit from a well-established support structure during their training.